Essays on Antisemitism, Anti-Zionism, and the Left

 In April 1945, Jean Améry was liberated from the Bergen Belsen concentration camp.
-A political prisoner, he had been brutally tortured by the Nazis, and had also survived both Auschwitz and Buchenwald.
+A Jewish and political prisoner, he had been brutally tortured by the Nazis, and had also survived both Auschwitz and other infamous camps.
 His experiences during the Holocaust were made famous by his book At the Mind's Limits: Contemplations by a Survivor of Auschwitz and Its Realities.

 Essays on Antisemitism, Anti-Zionism, and the Left features a collection of essays by Améry translated into English for the first time.
 Although written between 1966 and 1978, Améry's insights remain fresh and contemporary, and showcase the power of his thought.